zwang1995/data-driven-CAMPD/README.md

 * Aspen Plus: chemical process simulation

 ## Note
-The process simulation involved in this work is largely supported by our automatic simulation tool, which can be found from "[**Automatic Process Simulation in Aspen Plus**](https://github.com/zwang1995/Aspen-Plus-Automation)".
+The process simulation involved in this work is largely supported by our automatic simulation tool, which can be found in "[**Automatic Process Simulation in Aspen Plus**](https://github.com/zwang1995/Aspen-Plus-Automation)".

 ## Authors